gregorywmorris/cdnow-customer-value/README.md

 Feedback and Personalization:

 * **Customer Feedback:** Solicit feedback from both high-frequency and low-frequency customers to understand their preferences and barriers to purchase.
 Use this information to tailor marketing efforts and improve customer satisfaction.
 * **Continuous Monitoring:** Regularly analyze customer behavior and segmentation data to identify shifts and trends.
-Adjust marketing strategies in real-time to address any emerging patterns promptly.
+Adjust marketing strategies in real time to address any emerging patterns promptly.

 ### 2. Purchase Frequency and Spend Strategies